 Slow boats for Santarém (72 hours) depart Belém from Terminal Hidroviário 2 days a week – Wednesday and Friday.
 Tickets can be purchased directly from the company at the terminal and cost R$130 for hammock class or ?? for cabin class.
 Food is available for purchase with breakfast typically costing R$5 and a lunch and dinner buffet costing R$

-Slow boats travel twice a week from Belém to Macapá, departing at 10:00am every Wednesday and Saturday from the dock in downtown Belém .
-The 482 kilometres (300 mile) journey takes 24 hours with boats arriving in Macapá’s port neighbourhood of Santana.
+Slow boats travel twice a week from Belém to Macapá, departing Belém at 10:00 am every Wednesday and Saturday.
+The 482 kilometre (300 mile) journey across the mouth of the Amazon river (the largest river mouth in the world) takes 24 hours with boats arriving in the Macapá port suburb of Santana.

-I traveled on the M/V Sao Francisco de Paula, paying R$225 for a berth in a private cabin – hammock space is available for R$120.
+I travelled on the M/V Sao Francisco de Paula, paying R$225 for a berth in a private cabin – hammock space is available for R$120.
 Food and drinks are available on board.